 Have you ever questioned the authenticity of the diamonds set within your precious jewellery item?

-Now we dont claim to be Diamond experts or valuers but we are amazed at how seemingly ‘simple’ it appears, to check if a diamond is fake.
-We found this video on Youtube that outlines 8 very simple tests which can be completed at home to check the authenticity of your diamonds.
-We don’t want to sound skeptical but some of them do seem a bit elementary and we can already hear the clattering of Diamond experts as they down tools and vent their frustrations, but this information is on-line and does exist.
+We don’t claim to be Diamond experts or valuers but we are amazed at how seemingly ‘simple’ it appears, to check if a diamond is fake.
+The video below outlines 8 very simple tests which can be completed at home to check the authenticity of your diamonds.

-Please watch the video or read the outline of each step below and let us know your thoughts.
-Can we take this seriously?, is there any truth to these home tests?
-So while you go dig out your diamond rings that Auntie Pat left you in her Will, please note the information below is a guide only and should be taken with caution.
+Can we take this seriously? and is there any truth to these home tests?
+So while you go dig out your diamond rings that auntie Pat left you in her Will, please note the information below is a guide only and should be taken with caution.
 If you are in any doubt about the authenticity of diamonds you have bought or been given please seek the opinion of a professional valuer or Jeweller.
-We warned you!!

 Place your diamond on a newspaper.
 If you can read the writing through the diamond then you possibly have a glass or quartz diamond.
-Real diamonds have a high refractive index, they will bend light making it very difficult to see through them.
+Real diamonds have a high refractive index and dispersion of light, they will bend light making it very difficult to see through them.
+Due to a diamonds unique properties it can look brighter and more colourful than plain glass.
 If your in doubt then please take your diamond to a local jeweller.

 A diamond is very good at dispersing heat.
 If you hold the diamond up to your mouth and use the fog method like you would when cleaning a mirror, a diamond should evaporate the fog instantly.
 If the fog stays on the diamond for more than 3-4 second then you may be holding a fake diamond.